contensis/contensis.github.io/docs-src/content-types/field-editors/field-settings.md

 ## Default value
 The default value property sets the default content for a field when an entry is created.
 If no change is made by an author when editing the entry then the default entry will be used.

-*e.g.* By default location fields are set to have a default location of London.
-If the default location is not updated by an author then the location for the entry will be set to London.
+*e.g.* Default location fields are set to London.
+So, if the default location isn't changed, that entry will be set to London.

 The type of default value input will vary between editors.